 Yes, this works magic.
-When I have a bad start of the day, and I sense things are going to topple by the middle of the day, because of my lack of patience; I call a friend to catch up, often times the first one does not pick up, but I always have a bunch of people I need to catch up with, since I’m famous for not keeping in touch.
+When I have a bad start of the day, and I sense things are going to topple by the middle of the day; I call a friend to catch up.
+Often times the first one does not pick up, but I always have a bunch of people I need to catch up with since I’m famous for not keeping in touch.
 Connection helps us relax, get happy and gain patience.
 It’s true for everyone not just kids.
-I don’t mean call a friend and tell them how bad your day’s been, but call them and catch up with each other genuinely; you’ll be so pleasantly surprised of how that simple old connection will reset your mind!
+I don’t mean call a friend and tell them how bad your day’s been, but call them and catch up with each other genuinely.
+You’ll be so pleasantly surprised at how that simple old connection will reset your mind!

-There is a reason why they are called a sensory play, they tickle your senses and in turn, take your mind off whatever is bothering you and helps you relax.
-Basically, you’ve to give kids something new to play with which is not a toy but something creative out of stuff we use every day.
+There is a reason why they are called a sensory play.
+They tickle your senses and in turn, take your mind off whatever is bothering you and helps you relax.
+Basically, you’ve to give kids something new to play with which is not a toy but something we use every day.
+It’s mostly stuff from kitchen flour with glue, beans to explore, water beads, flowers, fruits, dried leaves, honestly anything that feels different to touch or smell.
 That’s very exciting and invigorating to their mind.

-Our go-to sensory activity is water fun; it is a great easy sensory play, be it pouring the water around in a few cups, play in the water table, play with DIY edible paint in the bathtub or simply an untimely bath with some toys.
+Our go-to sensory activity is water fun; it is a great and easy sensory play.
+We pour water around in a few cups, play in the water table, play with DIY edible paint in the bathtub or simply an untimely bath with some toys.
 Water seems to relax my son, so we do this often.

 I realize some kids don’t like water this much, and some parents don’t like cleanups after water play, or half the year the weather’s not permissive of water play.
-So I’ve a long list of dry sensory play activities for kids; DIY sensory bottles, slime or putty, box full of beans, and moon sand, just to name a few.
-I have a Pinterest board with a great collection of screen free activities to do with kids, its full of quick and easy to setup sensory play activities.
+So I have a long list of dry sensory play activities for kids on this Pinterest board with a great collection of screen-free activities to do with kids, its full of quick and easy to setup sensory play activities.
 When I see kids are having a rough beginning of the day, we often end up doing something new and easy with an inspiration from Pinterest.

-Keep your eyes peeled for what calms yours child.
-Could be play with colors, music, cars, blocks, Magnatiles, books, food, alone time by the window, could be anything.
-Every child will have a different thing that calms them, you as a parent need to decipher this and see if that activity could be done on that particular time when your child is upset.
+Keep your eyes peeled for what calms your child.
+Could be playing with colors, music, cars, blocks, Magnatiles, books, food, alone time by the window, really it could be anything.
+Every child will have a different thing that calms them, you as a parent need to decipher this and see if that activity could be done at that particular time when your child is upset.

-For us it’s a glass of milk; very often when my son’s had enough and is very cranky for a long time, a sippy cup full of milk helps him calm down.
-I am not sure if it’s the relief from hunger or the fact that he has to lay down to finish his milk, which takes him a good 2-3 mins and he relaxes in this time.
-What ever is the reason, all I know is he’s usually calm after a cup of milk, so it’s something I do after a complete meltdown or after a long bout of being upset.
+For us it’s a glass of milk; very often when my son has had enough and is very cranky for a long time, a sippy cup full of milk helps him calm down.
+I am not sure if it’s the relief from hunger or the fact that he has to lay down to finish his milk, which takes him a good 2-3 mins and he relaxes at this time.
+Whatever is the reason, all I know is he’s usually calm after a cup of milk, so it’s something I do after a complete meltdown or after a long bout of being upset.

-I don’t do this often, since I respect my child’s feelings, and I think he’s upset because he’s genuinely not feeling good.
-However, I had an interesting observation the other day.
-My son was having a rough day, but during a moment of calm, I was being playful with my baby and it lit up my son’s face like nothing else, he started dancing and jumping around the house and we all started playing together.
+I don’t do this often, since I respect my child’s feelings, and I know he’s upset because he’s genuinely not feeling good.
+However, I had this interesting observation the other day.
+My son was having a rough day, but during a moment of calm, I was being playful with my baby and it lit up my son’s face, he started dancing and jumping around the house and we all started playing together.
 We all had lots of fun tickling, giggling, rolling on the floor and it seemed like he totally forgot about whatever had upset his mind.
-He didn’t return to being upset after the play, but instead chose to play with his blocks after.
+He didn’t return to being upset after the play but instead chose to play with his blocks after.

-Somedays we have to deploy plenty of these tips together, and yet we end up being a crazy household all together.
+Somedays we have to deploy plenty of these tips, and yet we end up being a crazy household altogether.
 So, be rest assured you we are all in the same boat you are not alone.
-The good thing about being upset and still going on with the day, is that kids learn to function under stress, and that is a very precious life attribute to have.
+The good thing about being upset and still going on with the day is that kids learn to function under stress, and that is a very precious life attribute to have.

 Feeling upset is an emotion we all need to experience to appreciate the good in life, including kids.
-Adults go through the periods of feeling low quietly, while kids make themselves heard quite loudly, which is why we want to change their mood as quickly as possible, but it’s equally important for them to go through the discomfort.
+Adults go through the periods of feeling low quietly.
+Kids make themselves heard quite loudly, which is why we want to change their mood as quickly as possible, but it’s equally important for them to go through the discomfort.